arangodb/docs-hugo/site/content/3.12/get-started/set-up-a-cloud-instance.md

   security reasons, but can be enabled on request.
   Incoming calls to Foxx services are fully supported.
 - LDAP authentication is not supported.
-- Datacenter-to-Datacenter Replication (DC2DC) is not yet available in a managed form.

 For more information, see the [comparison between on-premises editions and the managed cloud service](https://www.arangodb.com/subscriptions/).